-Please note that waiting lists for these additional services are managed by the school.
-Parents can ask for a child to be referred but it is at the schools discretion.
-Often parents will need to access Camhs and counselling services via their own GP unfortunately.
+Waiting lists for these additional services are managed by the school.
+Parents can ask for a child to be referred but it is at the school's discretion.
+These are funded from the school budget and often parents will need to access (Counselling and Mental Health Services (CAMHs) and counselling services via their own GP.